neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 :::{tab-item} macOS

-On macOS, Datashuttle uses the built-in Keychain via the `security` command-line tool.
+On macOS, the built-in Keychain via the `security` command-line tool is used.

 - A random password is generated using `openssl rand -base64 40`.
 - The password is securely stored in your login Keychain under the service name corresponding to your RClone config.